-The following paragraphs describe the actions to follow for proper installation of INGECON SUN 100 U inverters.
+The following sections describe the actions to follow for proper installation of the inverters.

 7.1.
 Maintenance tasks

 Check status of the enclosure

 A visual check of the status of the enclosure must be performed, verifying the status of locks, doors and handles and the unit fixings at both lower and, if any, upper anchorage points.
 In addition, the condition of the enclosure must be checked for dents, scratches or rust that might degrade the cabinet or cause it to lose its protection classification.
 If this type of defects are noticed, the parts affected must be substituted.